Using Council as your Certifier

 This certificate confirms that the development has been completed in accordance with the development consent and that the building is suitable for occupation, based on its classification under the Building Code of Australia.

-You must lodge an application on the NSW Planning Portal.
+You must lodge an Occupation Certificate application via the NSW Planning Portal.
 The NSW Government has prepared a step-by-step user guide for lodging an Occupation Certificate application on the NSW Planning Portal.

 It is an offence to occupy a building or part of a building prior to obtaining an Occupation Certificate.
 On the spot penalties of up to $6,000 may be issued.